dongzhuoyao/tensorpack/examples/Deeplab/README.md

 ## Note

+* Deeplabv3: The proposed model is
-* Deeplabv3, interestingly, when evaluating our best cascaded model with output stride = 8, the performance improves over evaluating with output stride = 16 by 1:39%.
+trained with output stride = 16, and then during inference we apply output stride = 8 to get more detailed feature map.interestingly, when evaluating our best cascaded model with output stride = 8, the performance improves over evaluating with output stride = 16 by 1:39%.